Jordan's King joins criticism over Trump's Jerusalem decision

 "It means the death knell of any peace process," said Hanan Ashrawi, an executive committee member of the Palestine Liberation Organization.

-Palestinian Authority President Mahmoud Abbas was scheduled to address the Palestinian people in response to Trump's move.

-The announcement moves Trump one step closer to fulfilling his campaign pledge to relocate the US Embassy to Jerusalem -- a move long sought by Israel, but set aside by previous US presidents due to regional security concerns and because the international community had agreed that Jerusalem's status would be resolved as part of a negotiated agreement between Israelis and Palestinians.
 Both sides claim the holy city as their capital.
 No countries have embassies in Jerusalem.

 Ahead of his announcement, Trump spoke Tuesday to Abbas, King Abdullah, Egypt's Abdel Fattah el-Sisi and Saudi Arabia's King Salman.